prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 __Redirect STDOUT__
-You can redirect the output of a command into a file
+You can redirect the output of a command into a file.
+[Get the file](https://github.com/prog4biol/pfb2018/edit/master/problemsets/Unix_01_problemset.md#get-cuffdiff)
 ```
 cd ~
 grep Chr7 cuffdiff.txt > fav_chr_cuffdiff.txt